-Dry with a reusable towel (then wash) and remove outer leaves of lettuce and cabbage (store lettuce and watermelon in the fridge, ideally on ice).
+Use a wooden pot brush to scrub produce, then dry with a towel and remove outer leaves, storing lettuce and watermelon in the fridge.
 Cantaloupe can carry salmonella so store away from everything else.
 FDA is not a fan of commercial produce wash.
 Some say rinsing will get as much ‘chemical’ off as anything else.
 Or use (edible) baking soda to wash and rinse – find ‘recipes’ at Happy Herbivore.

 Reusable produce bags (used to replace plastic bags in produce aisles) have a mesh design, which means not only are they good to store fresh veggies in at home, but they can double up as colanders, to wash veggies in the sink.
 You can then throw them in the machine, and use them again.

 If for hygiene reasons (say in a professional or medical capacity) you have to dry produce with paper towels, EcoLeaf kitchen roll is made from recycled paper.
 It’s also free from chlorine bleach, so better for sensitive skin and allergies.
 For other kitchen jobs, use reusable kitchen towels.

 Zero Waste Chopping Boards